TTTTMMMM/chairLocations/README.md

         );
 ```

-Firebase needed to created the following index:
+Firebase needed to create the following index (sorted list of a field):

 ![](/markdownImages/indexForQuery.png)